github01main/wildfire_nasa_v3_test_project/README.md

-# Wildfire Tracker
+# Minimum Customized Wildfire Tracker Demo

-> This is a React app to track wildfires and plot them on a Google map.
+> This is a React app to track nature Disaster and plot them on a Google map.
+> When You want to check nature disaster id check https://eonet.gsfc.nasa.gov/api/v3/events.
+> I have been tried TypeScript but that's not good way for use this customized node package modules.
+>

 ## Usage